-- The aim of the Strategic Asset Allocation process is to define the most efficient combination of asset classes which, according to the 'Prudent Person Principle' set out in the Solvency II Directive and related relevant implementation measures, maximizes the investment contribution to value creation, taking into account solvency, actuarial and accounting indicators. - The annual SAA proposal defines target exposure and limits, in term of minimum and maximum exposure allowed, for each relevant asset class. - In addition to risk tolerance limits set on LFL solvency position defined within the Risk Appetite Framework, the current risk monitoring process of LFL is also integrated by the application of the Investment Risk Group Guidelines (IRGG) provided by GHO. - The IRGG include general principles, quantitative risk limits (with a strong focus on credit and market concentration), authorization processes and prohibitions. - In 2021 LFL renewed and purchased additional equity puts to mitigate the equity risk. - In 2021 LFL purchased swaptions to mitigate the interest rate risk. - In 2021 LFL also held FX Forwards in respect of currency risk.
+- The aim of the Strategic Asset Allocation process is to define the most efficient combination of asset classes which, according to the 'Prudent Person Principle' set out in the Solvency II Directive and related relevant implementation measures, maximizes the investment contribution to value creation, taking into account solvency, actuarial and accounting indicators. - The annual SAA proposal defines target exposure and limits, in term of minimum and maximum exposure allowed, for each relevant asset class. - In addition to risk tolerance limits set on LFL solvency position defined within the Risk Appetite Framework, the current risk monitoring process of LFL is also integrated by the application of the Investment Risk Group Guidelines (IRGG) provided by GHO - The IRGG include general principles, quantitative risk limits (with a strong focus on credit and market concentration), authorization processes and prohibitions. - In 2022 LFL purchased no additional equity puts to mitigate the equity risk.
+At YE22 LFL did not have any equity puts in force. - In 2022 LFL purchased no additional swaptions to mitigate the interest rate risk. - In 2022 LFL also held FX Forwards in respect of currency risk